 - if you are unwell and need medical attention ring us on 09-5796147, and tell us your travel history

-Our receptionists have been instructed to ask ALL patients coming into the clinic:
+Our staff have been instructed to ask ALL patients coming into the clinic:

-- if you have travelled overseas in the last 14 days OR
+- Have you had any overseas travel in the 14 days before onset of illness?
+OR

 What is coronavirus?

 Coronaviruses (CoV) are a large family of viruses, they are transmitted between animals and people.
 A novel coronavirus (nCoV) is a new strain that has not been previously identified in humans.
 Because it is novel, people do not have immunity against it, and there are no vaccine available yet.

 We have yet to determine the source of the outbreak, and we haven not identified an animal source, investigations are ongoing.
 Preliminary investigations identified environment samples positive for COVID-19 in Huanan Seafood Wholesale Market in Wuhan City, although some early patients did not report visiting this market.